doxanthropos/learningnotes/configuring-windows-devices-70-697/windows-10-configuring-managing-apps-creators/notes.markdown

 - Program compatibility assistant: automated is part of the Control Panel.
 - Run as Administrator: will make an app ask for Administrator rights before it runs.
 Note: To me this seems to defeat the purpose of the initial rule that apps are not allowed to run as Administrator.
 - Compatibility modes.

+Windows 10 redirects regestry entries and file entries, where applications try to access places that they are not allowed to.

+Regedit:

+Computer\HKEY_CURRENT_USER\SOFTWARE\Classes\VirtualStore
+Redirecting from HKKEY_LOCAL_MACHINE

+Filesystem

+AppData\Local\VirtualStore

+"Run Programs made for previous versions of Windows" in the Control Panel

+Is just a front end to some PS Scripts that can be found here:

+C:\Windows\AppPatch\

+This is available from the Control Panel and from the properties of the individual app.

+"Change settings for all users."
+Will make the change be stored not in HK_CURRENT_USER, but in HK_LOCAL_MACHINE.

+## Application Compatiblity Toolkit

+Is part of the Windows Assessment and Deployment Toolkit (WADK).

+Parts:

+- Application Compatibility Manager
+- Standard User Analyzer Wizard
+- Compatibiliy Administrator
+- Standard User Analyzer